 The Apache Software Foundation, also known as ASF recently released Apache Tomcat server 9 on December 8, 2016.
 Tomcat server implements Java servlet and Java servlet technologies like JSP Java WebSocket.
 Apache Tomcat is an open-source web server and servlet container that is used to serve Java applications.

 It is developed by the Apache Software Foundation, written in Java and released under Apache License 2.0.

-In this article we will guide you through the steps of installing Apache Tomcat 9 on an CentOS 7 VPS.
+In this article, we will guide you through the steps of installing Apache Tomcat 9 on a CentOS 7 VPS.
 Apache Tomcat is the most popular and widely used Java application server.
 It is an open source web server and servlet container developed by the Apache Software Foundation.
 It executes Java servlets and renders Web pages that include Java Server Page coding.
-Tomcat has been downloaded more then 10 millions times and it powers mission-critical sites like WallMart, The Weather Channel and much more.
-Installing Apache Tomcat 9 on CentOS 7 is fairly easy task, and it should’t take more then 10 minutes for Tomcat 9 to be installed on your CentOS 7 based virtual server.
+Tomcat has been downloaded more than 10 millions times and it powers mission-critical sites like WalMart, The Weather Channel and much more.
+Installing Apache Tomcat 9 on CentOS 7 is a fairly easy task, and it shouldn’t take more than 10 minutes for Tomcat 9 to be installed on your CentOS 7 based virtual server.

 - implements HTTP/2 (requires the APR/native library)

 - supports TLS virtual hosting

 - using OpenSSL for TLS with the JSSE connectors

 - SNI and multiple certificates supported by all connectors